hashicorp/terraform-provider-azurerm/website/docs/r/sql_server.html.markdown

 * `tenant_id` - The Tenant ID for the Service Principal associated with the Identity of this SQL Server.

 -> You can access the Principal ID via `${azurerm_sql_server.example.identity.0.principal_id}` and the Tenant ID via `${azurerm_sql_server.example.identity.0.tenant_id}`

+---

+An `blob_extended_auditing_policy` block supports the following:

+* `state` - (Required) Specifies the state of the policy.
+If state is Enabled, storageEndpoint or isAzureMonitorTargetEnabled are required.
+Possible values include: 'Enabled', 'Disabled'

+* `storage_endpoint` - (Required) Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
+If state is Enabled, storageEndpoint is required.

+* `storage_account_access_key` - (Required)Specifies the identifier key of the auditing storage account.
+If state is Enabled and storageEndpoint is specified, storageAccountAccessKey is required.

+* `retention_days` - Specifies the number of days to keep in the audit logs in the storage account.

+* `storage_account_subscription_id` - Specifies the blob storage subscription Id.

+* `is_storage_secondary_key_in_use` - Specifies whether storageAccountAccessKey value is the storage's secondary key.

+* `audit_actions_and_groups` - Specifies the Actions-Groups and Actions to audit.For more information, see [Database-Level Audit Actions](https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-action-groups-and-actions#database-level-audit-actions).

+* `is_azure_monitor_target_enabled` - Specifies whether audit events are sent to Azure Monitor.For more information, see [Diagnostic Settings REST API](https://go.microsoft.com/fwlink/?linkid=2033207) or [Diagnostic Settings PowerShell](https://go.microsoft.com/fwlink/?linkid=2033043).

+* `predicate_expression` - Specifies condition of where clause when creating an audit.

 ## Import